 - Hyperhidrosis is excess sweating which everyday deodorant doesn't dam

-- Botox Injections provides up to nine months respite from Hyperhidrosis
+- Injections provides up to nine months respite from Hyperhidrosis

 - Although there isn't a cure, injections offer freedom from embarrassment

-- Botox Treatment for Long Term Hypohidrosis Abatement only £399
+- Treatment for Long Term Hypohidrosis Abatement only £399

-Botox is injected into the skin in areas of the body affected by hyperhidrosis.
-This helps reduce sweating in these areas by blocking the signals from the brain to the sweat glands.
+Injections into the skin in areas affected by hyperhidrosis reduce sweating in these areas by blocking the signals from the brain to the sweat glands.